They Won the Lottery. You Can Do It Too!

 When his gram dies, Perry’s mother and siblings cheat him out of the house that gram left him.
 With the help of a few of his friends, Perry is able to settle into a new routine.
-He has a job and an apartment over his work place.
-Part of that routine includes Perry going to a locale shop and purchases lottery tickets.
+He has a job and an apartment over his workplace.
+Part of that routine includes Perry going to a local shop and purchases lottery tickets.

 One of the tickets proves to be a winner, and Perry is thrust into a world where he is surrounded by fake people, wealth, and fame.
 When his family hears of Perry’s $12 million winnings, they plot to get their hands on his money.
 His friends quickly become equally as worrisome as they help him throw his money away on nonsense.

-This book is a page turner and offers good amount of “will he or won’t he” moments.
+This book is a page-turner and offers the right amount of “will he or won’t he” moments.
 Is it going to be a literary classic?
 Doubtful, but a good read nonetheless.

 The Lottery Winner by Mary Higgins Clark

 This book is more of a collection of stories than it is a full on story.
 The book features six adventures featuring Alvirah Meehan, the maid who appeared in Clark’s other novel, Weep No More, My Lady, who won $40 million in the lottery.